brucechanglongxu/advancedalgorithms/learningtheory/data/activelearning.md

 [3] Gal, Yarin, and Zoubin Ghahramani. _"Dropout as a Bayesian approximation."_ ICML 2016

 [4] Weng, Lilian.
 (Feb 2022).
 Learning with not enough data part 2: active learning.
 Lil’Log.

+[^1]: Suppose that we are building a model for a.
+Tool classification b.
+Bleeding detection c.
+Anatomy segmentation.
+All three tasks share the same video frames, isntead of labeling separate frames for each, we use multi-task active learning to 1.
+Pick jointly high-value frames 2.
+Label those for all the tasks together 3.
+Retrain all the heads of a shared encoder-decoder.